diegojromerolopez/diegojromerolopez.github.io/content/en/post/2016-01-30-self-improvement.md

 [^1]: Please note that I don’t consider the terms programmer, software developer and software engineer equal.
 A programmer is a person who writes code to solve a problem, usually he or she has no specific education and uses a programming language (and environment) as a tool.
 Software developers are programmers that fully understand the stack where their code runs.
 Software Engineers are software developers with knowledge of the foundations of software they write: algorithmic theory, heuristics, programming language theory, concurrent/parallel programming, security, software design, information theory, project/client management, etc.

 [^2]: I don’t suggest you ask for a bank loan to study.
-Work for several years and when you have the money apply to join a master programe.
+Work for several years and when you have the money apply to join a master program.

 [^3]: Every software engineer is a programmer.
 Don’t be fooled by software designers that create UML diagrams and pass them to programmers that code.
 Software engineers rely on programmers for many parts of the code, but they need to be lead by a software engineer that will code with them.